 Southside High School

-Freshman Academy 2012 - 2013
+Freshman Academy 2023-2024

 Academy Goals

-- To increase 9th grade promotion rate
+-To increase 9th grade promotion rate

-- To increase parent involvement
+-To increase parent involvement

-- To increase the percentage of entering 9th graders who successfully graduate at
+-To increase the percentage of entering 9th graders who successfully graduate at the end of their fourth year of high school

-- To increase the attendance rate
+-To increase the attendance rate

 AFJROTC